The telehealth tide: Who is using it and who isn’t

 The jury is still out on why some patients might take to telehealth more easily than others.
 Beginning in 2020, athenahealth has been conducting research into the use and impact of telehealth.
 The research includes analysis of de-identified data from across athenahealth’s network of customers as well as conversations with providers, and it reveals some interesting demographic trends in who is currently using the technology.

-Women and younger patients more likely to use virtual care
+Younger patients more likely to use virtual care

 Practices with more Black and Latino patients are more likely to be high telehealth adopters

 While it may appear that patients of color are more likely to have virtual visits on the athenahealth network, further analysis reveals that’s only because the practices they go to are relatively heavy adopters of virtual technologies.
-At practices serving populations that are between 50 and 75 percent Black or Latino, 13 percent of appointments were conducted via telehealth, while the rate of telehealth appointments doubled to 26 percent at practices with Black/Latino populations at 75 percent and above.
+At practices serving populations that are between 50 and 75 percent Black or Latino, 12 percent of appointments were conducted via telehealth, while the rate of telehealth appointments rose to 20 percent at practices with Black/Latino populations at 75 percent and above.
 “It’s driven by the practice where they receive care, not something intrinsic to their racial/ethnic identity,” explained Carl Gidley, quantitative research manager with athenahealth.

 Supporting patients is critical in telehealth adoption